 - Plumb a loop between the muffler and the exhaust outlet.
-Loop must be least a foot above the loaded waterline. - Maintain a slope of 1/2" per foot in your exhaust lines from the manifold to the muffler (Fig. 1-A) and from exhaust loop to outlet (Fig. 1-B) to ensure proper drainage. - Make sure that there is no low spot or belly in the exhaust hose where water can be trapped and flow back into the engine when the boat pitches and rolls.

-6. If the point where the cooling water is injected into the exhaust is at least one foot above the loaded waterline, your installation should follow Fig. 5.
+Loop must be at least a foot above the loaded waterline. - Maintain a slope of 1/2" per foot in your exhaust lines from the manifold to the muffler and from exhaust loop to outlet to ensure proper drainage. - Make sure that there is no low spot or belly in the exhaust hose where water can be trapped and flow back into the engine when the boat pitches and rolls. - 6.
+If the point where the cooling water is injected into the exhaust is at least one foot above the loaded waterline, your installation should follow Fig. 5.